16K resolution

-As of June 2022, 16K resolutions can be run using multi-monitor setups with AMD Eyefinity or Nvidia Surround.
+As of May 2025, 16K resolutions can be run in prototype displays, large public displays or using multi-monitor setups with AMD Eyefinity, or Nvidia Surround or Mosaic Technology.

 History

+In early 2014, Japanese companies Nest+Visual, Sony and Indy Associates produced the first 16K film, using a Sony F65 CineAlta camera equipped with an anamorphic lens.
+The film was presented in March 2014 on a multi-screen video display at the Tokyo International Airport in Haneda, Japan.

 In 2016, AMD announced a target for their future graphics cards to support 16K resolution with a refresh rate of 240 Hz for "true immersion" in VR.

 Linus Tech Tips released a series of videos in 2017 attempting to play video games at 16K using sixteen 4K monitors.